Vizhinjam Port: Coast Guard berth

-Vizhinjam port and Vizhinjam International Seaport Thiruvananthapuram
+Vizhinjam port and International Deepwater Transhipment Port Thiruvananthapuram

-Vizhinjam port and Vizhinjam International Seaport Thiruvananthapuram are two separate port facilities located in Thiruvananthapuram, Kerala.
-Vizhinjam Seaport (UN/LOCODE: IN VZJ) falls under the jurisdiction of the Kerala Maritime Board and primarily supports fishing and coastal shipping operations.
+Vizhinjam port and International Deepwater Transhipment Port Thiruvananthapuram are two separate port facilities located in Thiruvananthapuram, Kerala.
+Vizhinjam Port (UN/LOCODE: IN VZJ) falls under the jurisdiction of the Kerala Maritime Board and primarily supports fishing and coastal shipping operations.
 It is situated within the Vizhinjam harbour and includes two berths: the sea ward and leeward wharves.

-Vizhinjam International Seaport Thiruvananthapuram (UN/LOCODE: IN TRV) is managed by Vizhinjam International Seaport Limited (VISL) and is developed to accommodate large container vessels and facilitate global trade.
+International Deepwater Transhipment Port (UN/LOCODE: IN TRV) is managed by Vizhinjam International Seaport Limited (VISL) Thiruvananthapuram and is developed to accommodate large container vessels and facilitate global trade.
 This naming convention aligns with the United Nations Code for Trade and Transport Locations (UN/LOCODE), where "TRV" represents Trivandrum and "1" signifies the port.Based on the port's official location code, it is also known as Trivandrum Port.

 Although these ports are geographically close, they serve distinct purposes and are managed by different authorities under the Government of Kerala.